 - Go to the View menu, and click Registered servers

-- In Object explorer, connect to all servers that you want to include in this setup.
+- In Object Explorer, connect to all servers that you want to include in this setup.
 Be sure to use Windows authentication for all of them.

 - Right click on Central Management Servers, select Register Central Management Server…

 - In the Server name field, select the server that you want to use as a CMS from the dropdown menu.
-Optionally, you can replace the name of registered server, or add the description for it.
+Optionally, you can replace the name of the registered server, or add the description for it.
 Click on the Test button to make sure that the connection with the server runs properly.
 If you get the message “The connection was tested successfully”, click the Save button to complete the CMS registration.

-- To create the server groups, right click on your CMS.
+- To create the server groups, right-click on your CMS.
 Select New Server Group…

 - Specify the Group name, and Group description (optionally)